markdryan/subtilis/docs/Subtilis.md

 a@RECPoint = (10)
 ```

-will set a@RECPoint.x to 10 and a@RECPoint.y to 0.
+will set a<!-- -->@RECPoint.x to 10 and a<!-- -->@RECPoint.y to 0.
 It is even possible to specify an empty initialisation list,
 which will set all the fields of the record variable to their zero value.
 This is useful when declaring global
 record variables, as Subtilis provides no equivalent of the local statement for global variables.
 Thus the
 statement